cloud-ark/kubediscovery/README.md

 kubediscovery is a tool that helps you find dynamic composition tree of Kubernetes Objects.
 In Kubernetes there are top-level resources which are composed of other resources.
-For example, a Deployment is composed of a ReplicaSet which in turn is composed of one or more Pods. kubediscovery is a Kubernetes Aggregated API Server that solves this problem.
+For example, a Deployment is composed of a ReplicaSet which in turn is composed of one or more Pods. kubediscovery is a Kubernetes Aggregated API Server that helps you find composition trees of Kubernetes objects.

 ## How does it work?